 PostgreSQL describes itself as the "world's most advanced open-source database".
 It provides a comparatively standard and feature-rich SQL implementation based on a very stable backend server.
-Its open architecture enables the addition of third-party modules and a wide range of procedural languages besides PostgreSQL's native PL/PgSQL.
+Its open architecture makes it simiple to create and add extension modules and there is a wide range of procedural languages besides PostgreSQL's native PL/PgSQL.

 PostgreSQL is an open-source project and is not backed by any one particular company, although developer funding is provided from a number of firms, including Red Hat.
 Much code is also contributed by individuals and companies who improve PostgreSQL for their own use.

-For a long time PostgreSQL was the "dark horse" of the RDBMS world and although powerful was not necessarily fast nor easy to administer.
-Recent releases have brought PostgreSQL up to speed and have also streamlined many operations, making life much easier for DBAs.
-With version 8.0's Windows release PostgreSQL has become available to an even wider user base.
+PostgreSQL was once seen the "dark horse" of the RDBMS world and although powerful was not necessarily fast nor easy to administer.
+The 7.x and 8.x series saw huge strides in speed and usability, and with version 8.0 introducing a native Windows port PostgreSQL became accessible to an even wider user base.